New Preston primary school doubles in size before it is built, as exising facilities also boost pupil numbers

 The extra youngsters to be admitted at the start of the 2023/24 academic year will be accommodated in existing facilities, with new buildings required to be ready 12 months later as the tally of additional children grows.

-Approval was also granted for the 23-place expansion of St. Cecilia's Roman Catholic High School in Longridge.
+Approval was also granted for the 23-place expansion of St. Cecilia's Roman Catholic High School in Longridge from September.
 An extra four classrooms and new play area will be built on the Chapel Hill site, with the project to be delivered through the Diocese of Salford under a grant agreement between the county council, the school governing body and diocesan trustees.

 Cabinet member for education and skills Jayne Rear said that it was important to bring forward proposals for new school places “in order to meet demand” from within communities.